 - Create a new account account under Administrators.

 - Log into Management Console under the new credentials.

-- Upon the first login, click the Enable 2FA*, then follow the instructions stated in the Enable Two-Factor Authentication dialog box (download and run the Google or Microsoft Authenticator application on your mobile device, click Add Account and scan the QR code in the dialog box to add an account.
+- Upon the first login, click the Enable Two-Factor Authentication*, then follow the instructions stated in the Enable Two-Factor Authentication dialog box (download and run the MSP360 application or selected third-party authenticator on your mobile device, and scan the QR code in the dialog box to add an account.
 Enter the 2FA verification code to validate).